 Desperate for answers, Marta’s mother, Vairite Zvingule, contacted doctors throughout Norway and Latvia and scoured the internet to find treatment options for children with rare lymphatic disorders.

 She happened upon the story of Davis Janus, a 9-year-old Latvian boy whose symptoms were similar to Marta’s.
-He was cured by a special lymphatic procedure, a treatment developed at CHOP and offered by CHOP’s Center for Lymphatic Imaging and Interventions.
+His condition was improved by a special lymphatic procedure, a treatment developed at CHOP and offered by CHOP’s Jill and Mark Fishman Center for Lymphatic Disorders.

 Vairite told Marta’s doctors about Davis’ story.
-Quickly, they contacted Maxim Itkin, MD, and Yoav Dori, MD, PhD, the director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia, and shared details about Marta’s condition.
+Quickly, they contacted the Jill and Mark Fishman Center for Lymphatic Disorders, and shared details about Marta’s condition.

 That’s when CHOP’s Global Patient Services (GPS) team got involved.
 Jaime Powers, BSN, RN, CCRN, clinical nurse coordinator for GPS, worked with Marta’s doctors, her family and the Norwegian Health Services to get financial clearance, and resources for travel and housing in Philadelphia.
 GPS, which is a service of CHOP's Department of International Medicine, also provides medically trained interpreters to patient families.